Disney+ launch in France underscores international streaming challenges

 And these rights issues for legacy media businesses aren’t limited to international markets.
 Warner Media seems to have made a miscalculation by selling the digital rights to the Harry Potter movies to NBC Universal several years ago.
 As such, the Harry Potter movies will be on the NBC Universal streaming platform Peacock when it launches later this year and not get to Warner’s HBO Max until at least 2025.

 Eventually, most of these rights issues will get sorted out.
 Netflix faced a similar problem in France when it launched in 2014.
-The company had sold the rights to House of Cards to OCS and eventually bought them back.
+The company had sold the rights to House of Cards to another French premium TV service, Canal+, and eventually bought them back.
 Still, Netflix’s initial international rollout was slow as it expanded by just a handful of territories at a time, and it often offered wildly different catalogues in each.

 Netflix solved this for the most part, or at least minimized it, by making more original content.
 That’s a tougher problem for Disney, whose business model still relies on massive theatrical releases.
 Disney+ created a lot of buzz around its Star Wars Mandalorian series, but it has otherwise has been slow to introduce much original content to the platform.